burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Fundamental code guarantees of C++ :

 1. **Basic guarantees** - no leaks and standard libraries supported.

 2. **Strong guarantees** - operation is fulfilled completely or not.

-All containers in C++98 provide a fundamental guarantee.
+All containers in C++98 provide a basic guarantee.
 And some operations (for example, `std::vector<T>::push_back`) give a strong guarantee.

 # Stages of Source Code Translation in C++

 ## The Compiler and Linker.
 Briefly

-The compiler converts text in a high-level language into instructions for a specific Instruction Set Architecture (ISA) of Computing Device or another machine-dependent representation.
+The compiler converts text in a high-level language into instructions for a specific Instruction Set Architecture (ISA) of the Computing Device or another machine-dependent representation.
 It saves the results of processing each source file into a correspondent *compiled object file*.

 *Compiled object files* augmented with another binary file from static libraries are linked into the final executable.
-The language does not specify the internal details of the compilation or linkage - it's under the responsibility of the creators of toolchains.
+The language does not specify the internal details of the compilation or linkage - it's the responsibility of the creators of toolchains.

-The final binary format ([ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows) is also not under the obligation of creators of Language or userspace developers.
+The final binary format ([ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows) is also not under the obligation of creators of Language or user space developers.
 It's under the responsibility of the creators of the Operation System.

 There are situations when the target device in which the program will be executed has no operating system.
-The case of launching program on target device with no Operation System sometimes is denoted as *"Launching on Bare Metal"*.
-In that later case the format of binary files is typically under the Device Vendor's responsibility (example: [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), [SASS](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html) for NVIDIA GPU is provided by NVIDIA).
+The case of launching the program on a target device with no Operation System sometimes is denoted as *"Launching on Bare Metal"*.
+In that later case, the format of binary files is typically under the Device Vendor's responsibility (example: [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), [SASS](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html) for NVIDIA GPU is provided by NVIDIA).

 ## The Compiler and Linker.
 Details

-A high-level overview is presented below if you are curious about how a compiler compiles source code.
-It's possible to be productive even without the knowledge below especially during creating only userspace applications.
+A high-level overview is presented above, but if you are curious about how a compiler compiles source then welcome to this section.
+It's possible to be productive even without the knowledge below, especially during creating only user space applications.
 If you want to know how things are working and you have that curiosity - you're welcome to read the text below.
 In another case - just skip it.

 A source code for C/C++ consists of source files.

 Each source file is translated (or processed) through the following sequence of steps.

 ----

 ### Initial Textual Source Code Processing and C Preprocessing
-1. The input file is read into memory and broken into lines.
+1. The input file is read into memory and the file is broken into lines.

 2. Processing trigrams.
 All available C trigrams can be obtained from [2,p.15].
+Processing trigrams are required for code substitution for the following code snippet:

   ```cpp
   #include <iostream>